Everything all at once: On choosing an estimand for multi-component environmental exposures: Question: How do we define mixture shifts that are better supported by our data?

-where $\mathbf{A}_t^{\text{convex hull}}$ represents the point on the convex hull closest to the shifted at time $t$.
-This definition of $\dd$ would apply the shift if the absolute amount of extrapolation would be $\le0.1$.
-The above are just two examples of infinitely many.
-Alternatives could require some minimum density of the marginal joint exposure distribution, consider various thresholds for extrapolation, or incorporate positivity directly.
+where $\mathbf{A}_t^{\text{convex hull}}$ represents the point on the convex hull closest to the desired shift, and where we apply the shift if the amount of extrapolation is $\le0.05$ standardized units.
+There are infinitely many options; alternatives could require some minimum density of the marginal joint exposure distribution, consider various thresholds for extrapolation, or incorporate positivity directly.

-\section{Question: Over what population or subpopulation should we be estimating the relationship between the exposure mixture and outcome?}